Behaviour support practitioner in Melbourne: From nursing and mental health to PBS, meet Karan Singh

 The role can be very exciting as well as challenging as situations can vary.
 I’ve been involved in many high pressure siege situations which have lasted as long as 17 hours with 19 police units, Critical Incident Response Team (CIRT) and Police Air Wing collectively trying to achieve the best outcome.
 Apart from offering clinical expertise, my role was also to provide education to Victoria Police Members.

-What inspired you to transition from your career in mental health to Positive Behaviour Support?
+What inspired you to transition from your career in mental health to become a behaviour support practitioner?

 After working in the public system for so long, and working in different areas of different organisations, I realised that what we see in public health is really the tip of the iceberg and a very small percentage of people in the community.